HassanFRadhi/HassanFRadhi/README.md

 ## What You'll Find Here
 Each project is designed as a complete case study including:
 - **Notebooks:** the technical analysis, experiments, and implementation.
-- **Workflow Documents:** the methodology, reasoning, and assumptions behind each stage.
+With the methodology, reasoning, and assumptions behind each stage.
 - **Executive Summaries:** key findings and practical insights.

 ### Feel free to explore the repositories and follow the documentation from problem definition through the final results.